 Consequently, for quite some time I thought we were going to just have to wait until the 7th Book.
 Because there certainly didn’t seem to be any clues regarding the mystery Horcrux lying about in the 6 we had (unless you wanted to make an argument for the extravagantly cursed silver-and-opal necklace that kept crossing our path).
 Ah well.
 She had to introduce some new material in the last book, didn’t she?

-Or at least, that’s what I had decided on Boxing Day 2005.
+Or at least, that’s what I had decided as of Boxing Day 2005.

 • • • •